 So you’re thinking of becoming a carpenter.
 Good for you, the world needs more people who know how to use their hands to create beautiful wood-based art.
 Take some time to ask the pros which woodworking tools are the most necessary to have, and a jointer probably won’t be high on the list.
-However, if you’re not a beginner woodworker and are looking to reclaim old stock from lumber yards or from felling trees, then a jointer is definitely an essential tool to have.
+However, if you’re not a beginner woodworker and are looking to reclaim old stock from lumber yards or felling trees, then a jointer is an essential tool to have.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.